Northside (band): Post-split

 In 2003, Dermo and Ogier formed the band Silent Partners, with drummer Malc Law and guitarist Danny Yates; however Ogier left and was replaced by Dom Morrison.
 The band toured extensively in the UK, opening for Happy Mondays.

 Drummer Paul Walsh went on to record and tour with Manchester rock outfit Sons of the Stage, releasing an independent LP, Angel Hill.

 In 2006, Northside played gigs in Leeds and Manchester, however singer Dermo was the only returning original member.
 Chicken Rhythms was also re-issued in 2006 on LTM Recordings.

 In 2006, BBC 6 Music played the song "Shall We Take a Trip" in its entirety on the Marc Riley show, and again on the Steve Lamacq show in 2016 as part of the My Generation series on 1989.
 "Shall We Take a Trip" was also used as Granada's Soccer Night theme tune throughout the 1990s.

 Dermo formed V Thirteen in March 2011 with Matt Rynn, Doug McCloud and Miz DeShannon.
 V Thirteen is named after a song by Big Audio Dynamite.

 Reunion

 In late 2013, Northside announced that they were reforming with all four original members.
 They toured England in April and May 2014.

 In 2017, Dermo went solo with his debut single "Vultures" on Eromeda Records.

 Tim Walsh worked as a sound engineer for 25 years, on shows such as Brookside and Hollyoaks.
 He died on 19 August 2019.

+Northside were due to support the Happy Mondays on their 2026 UK tour but had to pull out as Dermo was hospitalised with a heart attack.

+On 24 June 2026, it was announced that Northside had signed to Venture Records with plans for a new album in 2027.